• Skip to primary navigation

 • consider subjects in which you have both an interest and a demonstrated ability.

-1. To qualify for entry to most university courses, students will need to be eligible to receive an Overall Position (OP) at the completion of year 11 and 12.
-It is possible for applicants not eligible for an OP to gain entry to TAFE diploma courses and to a small number of university courses.
+To qualify for entry to most university courses, students will need to be eligible to receive an ATAR at the completion of year 11 and 12.
+It is possible for applicants not eligible for an ATAR to gain entry to TAFE diploma courses and to a small number of university courses.

 Primary Sidebar